An AI-powered media recognition

 Fake Front Door Test - Made a landing page, caught some people's interest!

-I built a simple Framer landing page with a waitlist.
-Out of 32 unique visitors, 6 signed up, giving an 18.75% conversion rate.
-This validated that people are genuinely interested in identifying clips.
+Built a landing page with a waitlist to test interest before building the product.
+Out of 32 unique visitors, 6 signed up, resulting in an 18.75% conversion rate.
+This showed clear early demand for instant content identification.

-I built a simple Framer landing page with a waitlist.
-Out of 32 unique visitors, 6 signed up, giving an 18.75% conversion rate.
-This validated that people are genuinely interested in identifying clips.
+Built a landing page with a waitlist to test interest before building the product.
+Out of 32 unique visitors, 6 signed up, resulting in an 18.75% conversion rate.
+This showed clear early demand for instant content identification.

 Mechanical Turk Test - Got ghosted by a few participants :(

-I recruited 5 participants and asked them to send TikTok, Instagram, or YouTube links through WhatsApp.
-2 out of 5 shared clips, meeting my success criteria.
-This validated that users see value in sending content to Sauce.
+Recruited 5 participants and asked them to send TikTok, Instagram, or YouTube clips through WhatsApp.
+2 of 5 shared clips, meeting the success threshold and validating that users were willing to send content into the system.

-I recruited 5 participants and asked them to send TikTok, Instagram, or YouTube links through WhatsApp.
-2 out of 5 shared clips, meeting my success criteria.
-This validated that users see value in sending content to Sauce.
+Recruited 5 participants and asked them to send TikTok, Instagram, or YouTube clips through WhatsApp.
+2 of 5 shared clips, meeting the success threshold and validating that users were willing to send content into the system.

 Insights